 Directed by Luis Prieto, the trailer for this movie was edited well enough to have me excited.
 It did a good job of tapping into all the empathy I have for mothers.
 Particularly when their children are in real serious danger.
 It’s just unfortunate that some of the writing and acting had me thinking of other films where I was far more engaged and completely absorbed by the story.

-Kidnap is by no means the worst Halle Berry movie I’ve ever seen.
+On summary, Kidnap is by no means the worst Halle Berry movie I’ve ever seen.
 It’s just definitely not the best.
 Watch it if you’re so compelled.
 Otherwise stick to the trailer, probably.

 Happy film Loving